Strategic planning

 5. Integrate Your Creative Across Online & Offline Channels

 As always, when planning for year-end, your development teams and partners should be in close conversation to maximize the potential for integration across channels and give your constituents an optimal experience that inspires generosity.
-Digital leaders, remember that your direct mail colleagues are finalizing their plans now – get that meeting on calendar and coordinate!
+Digital leaders, remember that your direct mail colleagues are finalizing their plans now – get that meeting on the calendar and coordinate!

 While direct mail campaigns often focus more on end of year than Giving Tuesday, which has remained a predominantly digital moment, some of our partners have found success with a Giving Tuesday postcard or drive-to-web mailers, closely aligned with their digital campaigns, to boost impact in November.